mknxdev/jperf/README.md

 **_Displays advanced informations about code tests._**

-Set to `false` by default, it can be enabled to display advanced runtime informations for tests.
+Can be enabled to display advanced runtime informations for test tasks.

 ### `hardwareDetails`